Read more: Members may have trouble getting meds at some pharmacies.

 How members access flexible services:

 Any primary care or behavioral health provider or care team, care coordination staff member working directly with members, or other subcontractors of Columbia Pacific’s network, may make a flex request for a member.
-Members are not able to submit flex requests on their own.
 Columbia Pacific encourages our community-based organization (CBO) partners to help our shared members access flexible services.
 CBOs can work with members and their treatment providers to identify the need, and the provider can submit a request.

 If you are a CBO and need help connecting a member to a provider, please complete the Care Coordination referral form.